 The almost complete collapse in international travel has undermined lucrative cross border transactions and that looks set to continue for some time.
 The good news is that, despite appearances, Visa isn't a 'credit card company'.
 It doesn't lend consumers money or run accounts, so it's not on the hook for the money if a customer defaults.
 Instead, Visa charges banks for transferring funds.

 Service revenues are charged to card issuers and are calculated based on the value of the transactions.
 Data processing revenues depend on the number of transactions that take place, and are charged to the bank of both the customer and the receiving business.
 Cross border transactions come with additional fees and currency conversion revenues.

 That's always been a very attractive business model.
 Additional transactions are virtually costless to Visa, so extra revenue turns straight into profit.
 Capital expenditure is limited, meaning profits convert well into cash.
 Of course, the reverse is also true - so short-term revenue falls have a direct effect on profit although that's been mitigated by good cost control.

-With net debt substantially less than last year's cash profits, surplus cash can be returned to shareholders through a combination of dividends and share buybacks.
+With net debt substantially lower than last year's cash profits, surplus cash can be returned to shareholders through a combination of dividends and share buybacks.
 The emphasis is on the latter, meaning the prospective yield is a modest 0.6%.

 The payments industry is going through a lot of change at the moment, with competition from start-ups and more established rivals.
 Visa's been prepared to acquire newer rivals to grow its position in key markets - however it's started running into competition concerns.
 A $5.3bn deal with Plaid was abandoned after regulators lodged complaints arguing the deal would reduce competition.
-Fortunately the group sees organic opportunities too, and that's driving expansion into new payment technologies and geographies.
+Fortunately, the group sees organic opportunities too, and that's driving expansion into new payment technologies and geographies.